 In your motorhome or camper, you may need to replace your RV kitchen faucet due to age or to simply update the faucet.
 Or your existing kitchen faucet in your camper is broken or malfunctioning.
 But did you know that an RV kitchen faucet replacement isn’t really any different than replacing the kitchen faucet in your home?

 This blog article contains affiliate links.
 We may receive a small commission at no extra cost to you.
 Full disclosure here.

 How to Replace Your RV Kitchen Faucet

-One of the features that sold us on the Landmark was the beautiful, large, fully-functional RV kitchen.
+One of the features that sold us on our Landmark luxury fifth wheel was the beautiful, large, fully-functional RV kitchen.
 The island creates a more ample food prep surface.
-Oh, and that big single farmer’s sink allows for cleaning large pots and pans.
+And that big single farmer’s sink allows for cleaning large pots and pans.